Updated June 14, 2023

 For Predictive Analytics,

-Big data and Predictive Analysis, both are here and they are here to stay.
-Despite the hype, Big Data and Predictive Analytics does offer tangible business benefit to organizations.
-It enables enhanced insight, decision making, and process automation.
+Big data vs Predictive Analysis, both are here and here to stay.
+Despite the hype, Big Data vs Predictive Analytics offers organizations tangible business benefits.
+It enables enhanced insight, decision-making, and process automation.
 There is also a so-called paradigm shift in terms of analytic focus.
 That is a shift from descriptive analytics to predictive analytics.
 The combination of Big Data and Predictive Analytics in all domains has the great potential to positively affect decision support and operations such as cost management systems and resource allocation.

-This has been a guide to Big Data Vs Predictive Analytics, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Big Data vs Predictive Analytics.
+Here we have discussed Big Data vs Predictive Analytics head-to-head comparison, key differences along with infographics and comparison tables.
 You may also look at the following articles to learn more –

-- 13 Most Important Predictive Analytics Tool (Helpful)
+- 13 Most Important Predictive Analytics Tools (Helpful)